nikitakoselev/client-managed-keys/ClientManagedKeys.Server/README.md

 # Client Managed Keys Reference Server
-For connecting to APIs on behalf of its clients, Nordic API Gateway needs to perform cryptographic operations on behalf of the client.
+For connecting to APIs on behalf of its clients, Aiia Enterprise needs to perform cryptographic operations on behalf of the client.

-For added security, Nordic API Gateway can proxy signing and decryption to a client managed service, removing the need to Nordic API Gateway to be in possession of the private keys and enabling the client to audit and control access to the keys.
+For added security, Aiia Enterprise can proxy signing and decryption to a client managed service, removing the need for Aiia Enterprise to be in possession of the private keys and enabling the client to audit and control access to the keys.

-This project is a reference implementation of the proxy protocol supported by Nordic API Gateway.
+This project is a reference implementation of the proxy protocol supported by Aiia Enterprise.

 ## Response status codes